 Annual staff party ideas

-When you hold your Annual Event or events, let’s look at some annual staff party ideas.
+Now, when you hold your company event or events, let’s look at some annual staff party ideas.
 Therefore, to motivate your staff you could organise:

 - A drinks night at trendy establishment.

 - Ten pin bowling at the local bowling hall.